Background pattern

 Initial dose:

-1/2 ampoule (25 mg) of urapidil will be administered, during 20 seconds.
-If after 5 minutes a sufficient decrease in blood pressure is produced, your doctor will pass to administer the maintenance dose.
-If the decrease in blood pressure has not been sufficient, 1/2 ampoule (25 mg) of urapidil will be administered again, during 20 seconds.
-If after 5 minutes the decrease in blood pressure is sufficient, your doctor will pass to administer the maintenance dose, and if, on the contrary, this decrease is insufficient, 1 ampoule (50 mg) of urapidil will be administered during 20 seconds, and then the maintenance dose will be administered if the reduction in blood pressure, after 5 minutes, is sufficient.
+Half an ampoule (25 mg) of urapidil will be administered over 20 seconds.
+If after 5 minutes there is a sufficient decrease in blood pressure, your doctor will proceed to administer the maintenance dose.
+If the decrease in blood pressure is not sufficient, half an ampoule (25 mg) of urapidil will be administered again over 20 seconds.
+If after 5 minutes the decrease in blood pressure is sufficient, your doctor will proceed to administer the maintenance dose, and if the decrease is insufficient, one ampoule (50 mg) of urapidil will be administered over 20 seconds, and then the maintenance dose will be administered if the reduction in blood pressure after 5 minutes is sufficient.

 Maintenance dose: